 We harvest our olive trees late Summer through late Fall, depending on the readiness of the olives, variety, and desired ripeness.
 Our olives begin as green in color and then gradually become rosy, purple, and eventually black.
-All of our olives are gathered for processing into oil, and the level of ripeness matters, Several varieties of olives may be used for the final milling.
+All of our olives are gathered for processing into oil, and the level of ripeness matters.
+Several varieties of olives may be used for the final milling.
 We use the traditional method of picking olives by hand.
 We also employ the use of long-handled, vibrating tongs to shake the olives from the branches and onto tarps laid below the trees.
-The olives are then placed in large creates, at which point they are ready to be delivered to the mill for processing into oil.
+The olives are then placed in large crates, at which point they are ready to be delivered to the mill for processing into oil.

-Once the harvest is completed, it is now time to deliver the olives to the mill.
-We do this as quickly as possible to ensure the highest quality of the oil.
+Once the harvest is complete, it is now time to deliver the olives to the mill.
+We do this as quickly as possible to ensure the highest quality of oil.
 The first step in the milling process is to wash and clean the olives.
 Then they are feed to a mill, which crushes the olives whole and then sends them through the Malaxer, which gently warms and churns the mixture into a paste.
 Once this process is completed, the paste is pumped into a centrifuge where it is spun into separate layers.
 One of these layers is the oil layer, which is extracted and barreled.
-The extra virgin olive oil is now ready to be racked and poured and bottled.
+The extra virgin olive oil is now ready to be racked, poured and bottled.